Why has my pet been referred?

-Payment can be made by cash, cheque with a banker’s card, electronic bank transfer or credit/debit card.
-We are unable to accept American Express.
+Payment can be made by cash, cheque with a banker’s card or electronic bank transfer.

 Can you examine my pet without a referral?

-After referral we will advise your vet on any long term management.
+After referral we will provide a report regarding treatment and any long term management.

 What happens if my pet needs medications?

 If your pet requires any new medications we will normally dispense these to you.

 Within the medical report sent to your vet we will detail all medications prescribed and advise if any medications may be required long term.
 If repeat prescriptions are required these should be obtained from your veterinary surgeon.
 Please give your veterinary surgery several days notice if further medication is required.

 Can I get a written prescription for my pet’s medications?

 In line with the Royal College of Veterinary Surgeons professional code of conduct written prescriptions are available from Prymak Referrals.